Where We Be

 syllable that sounds more or less like "Tsfaht."

 The old city is chock-full of quality artists' studios.
-Many in our group wished they could spend more time here.
+The shoppers in our group wished they could spend more time here.

-One other thing makes Tzfat special: its collection of historic synagogues
+Another thing that makes Tzfat special is its collection of historic synagogues

 We're not all that familiar with synagogues, so we really enjoyed seeing the little touches of beauty and symbolism throughout

-Ancient books like these make you wonder what mysteries you might discover within
+Ancient books like these make you wonder what mysteries might be discovered within

 The historic synagogues in Tzfat are especially beautiful